 Join the Practice

-It also makes the registration process quicker if you have your 10 digit NHS number to hand, which you can find on any hospital appointment letters/correspondence or by contacting your previous surgery.
+To complete the registration you will need your 10 digit NHS number to hand, which you can find on any hospital appointment letters/correspondence or by contacting your previous surgery.

-As it often takes some time for records to be forwarded from your former practice all newly registered adult patients will be asked to have a new patient check with the practice nurse.
+As it often takes some time for records to be forwarded from your former practice, all newly registered adult patients will be invited to have a "New Patient Check" with a member of the nursing team.

 New Patient Registration Information